How to Build Your First Surfboard

 When you are not sure of the exact size of your first board design, tend to err on the large side.
 If you do not like it, you can strip it, and reshape it.

-Coppertone sport sun block, continuous spray, 30spf (and it's clones - Nuetrogena 70spf etc.) seems clearly the best sun blocks.
-Walgreens has a cheaper generic.
-This group of aerosol sun blocks drys almost instantly, is not slippery, does not run in your eyes, and applies very fast (blocks uva and uvb).
-Don't use zinc oxide.
+Coppertone sport sun block, continuous spray, 30spf (and it's clones) are clearly the best sun blocks.
+Walgreens and Target have cheaper generics.
+Avoid 50spf and above if applying around eyes, as 50 spf and above will tend flush into the eye when hit by white water, and cause irritation.
+The 30 spf group of aerosol sun blocks dry almost instantly, are not slippery, do not run in your eyes, apply very fast, and block uva and uvb.
+Do not use zinc oxide.

-Consider wearing a hat when surfing small waves. www.oneill.com has a hat with an attached rash guard. www.essentialsurf.com has a Da Kine Indo Surf Hat with neck strapand neck flap.
+Consider wearing a hat when surfing small waves. www.oneill.com has a hat with an attached rash guard. www.essentialsurf.com has a Da Kine Indo Surf Hat (very tough) with neck strap and neck flap.

 Consider lycra running pants, and lycra biking/running shirts in place of the very expensive surf shorts and rash guards.
-These can be worn with a speedo swim suit underneath or with regular surf shorts over them.
-The lycra pants and shirts are available at: www.zyflex.com , www.americanwave.com , and www.academy.com for less than surf shops.
+These can be worn with a brief swim suit underneath (dolfin at swimoutlet.com - 100% polyester best) or with regular surf shorts over them.
+The lycra pants and shirts are available at: www.zyflex.com, and www.academy.com for less than surf shops.
 Try local athletic stores which carry running supplies.
 The pants, are much more comfortable and flexible than surf shorts, protect the inner leg from rash, and can be rolled up above the knee or left long for protection from rash, sunburn, and skin cancer.

 If you have problems with skin abrasion (rash) apply New Skin before surfing.
 This is available as a liquid or spray, at pharmacies, and groceries.
 If the abrasion persists try Super Glue (brush type).
 This will stop it.
 Shaving the affected area can also help.
 Note that Super Glue makes an excellent bandage for cuts exposed to surfing turbulence that would tear off tape bandages.
 Super Glue is being used as a substitute for sutures in hospitals.
 It falls off as skin cells grow.